ktanidis/Modified_CosmoSIS_for_galaxy_number_count_angular_power_spectra/README.md

 Note again that maybe you'll need to add: `$ --user`

-After downloding the code, go to the main directory like this (optinal: you can rename the main directory to 'cosmosis' or whatever name you like):
+After downloding the code, go to the main directory like this (optional: you can rename the main directory to 'cosmosis' or whatever name you like):

 ```shell
 $ cd cosmosis